The governability of the State

 The PP leader joins forces with his men to toughen the immigration rhetoric and curb Vox: "We defend our identity."

 MadridImmigration has become one of the central elements of the PP's discourse.
 It is a process that has been brewing in recent months, with a progressive hardening of tone and approach.
 One of the objectives of Alberto Núñez Feijóo's team is stop Vox in the polls and distance itself from the Spanish government on this matter with proposals that are in line with the hard line advocated by the far right.
-An example of this is the PP leader's defense this Sunday of implementing a "new points-based visa" like those in "other countries such as Canada, Australia, and the United Kingdom" that would serve to "establish order" in the entry of immigrants into Spain.
-Feijóo presented this at an event with the PP regional presidents in Murcia, after they all signed a declaration in which they swear to toughen their approach to immigration.
+An example is the defense made this Sunday by the leader of the PP of implementing a "new points-based visa" like those in "other countries such as Canada, Australia and the United Kingdom" that would serve to "establish order" to the entry of immigrants into Spain.
+Feijóo presented this at an event with the regional presidents of the PP, in Murcia, after they all signed a declaration in which they swear to toughen their approaches to immigration.

 Feijóo explained that the formula would entail prioritizing the entry of "those who want to work in sectors where there is a shortage of labor," "those who know our culture best," and "those who have a greater capacity for integration."
 "The commitment of the countries of origin to our immigration policy will also be taken into account," he asserted.
 That is, states that "help restore order" in their countries of origin "will be rewarded," while those that do not commit to them "will not be granted visas."
 This is just one of the pillars of the immigration plan designed by the People's Party (PP), the details of which he intends to gradually unravel.
 In his speech in Murcia, Feijóo reiterated another element that has underpinned his immigration discourse in recent months: the threat of expulsion of foreigners who commit crimes.
 "Zero tolerance for crime," he defended, as did the political proposal approved at the congress in early July.